datafolklabs/cement/README.md

 $ docker-compose exec cement /bin/bash
 ```

+All execution is done *inside the docker containers*.

 **Testing Alternative Versions of Python**

 The latest stable version of Python 3 is the default, and target version accessible as the `cement` container within Docker Compose.
 For testing against alternative versions of python, additional containers are created (ex: `cement-py38`, `cement-py39`, etc).
 You can access these containers via: